ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 Summary

-The decision selects Kubernetes native CronJobs to orchestrate maintenance and upgrades with possible use of ArgoCD Workflows or Crossplane Operations in the future in case of growing complexity.
+The decision selects Kubernetes-native CronJobs to orchestrate maintenance and upgrades, with the possibility of using ArgoCD Workflows or Crossplane Operations in the future as complexity grows.

 Problem